8 Examples of Team Culture Types to Emulate

 Traditional team culture is exhibited by the typical corporate image that most companies maintain.
 While many new organizations have let go of the strict dress codes, many companies aim to maintain a level of professional appearance as part of their branding.
 These companies employ the traditional team culture so they can operate in a risk-averse manner and manage expectations among employees.

 The traditional team culture is common among organizations that value a certain level of professional conduct from employees.
 Before you cringe, note that this isn’t always a bad thing.
-Enterprise businesses with an international workforce may find that employees in different regions have different expectations for what the team culture should look like.
+Enterprise businesses (especially matrix organizations) with an international workforce may find that employees in different regions have different expectations for what the team culture should look like.
 Some will expect and feel more comfortable in a traditional culture, and may even view a less traditional culture as negative.

 Harvard Business Review examined different company culture (and not team culture) styles across different regions.